We will use Etsy.com and the Necklaces section as an example website for both of the navigation options.

 7. You also have to tell ParseHub which template to use on the new page.
 In our project the new page will look completely different than the product listings page, so you have to create a new template.

-8. In the "template name" text box type in a name such as "product_details" and click "Create New Template" ParseHub will automatically open the new template and also navigate to the product details page behind the link.
+8. A pop-up will ask if the product is a "next page" button, click on "No" and, in the "template name" text box type in a name such as "product_details" and click "Create New Template" ParseHub will automatically open the new template and also navigate to the product details page behind the link.

 Note: You can assume that ParseHub will go and visit every page behind the multiple links that you selected, when it actually runs and scrapes your data.
 You do not need to click on each link on the page individually.